 Revenue allocated to remaining performance obligations represents the transaction price allocated to the performance obligations that are unsatisfied, or partially unsatisfied, which includes unearned revenue and amounts that will be invoiced and recognized as revenue in future periods.
 Cadence has elected to exclude the potential future royalty receipts from the remaining performance obligations.
-Contracted but unsatisfied performance obligations were approximately \$3.6 billion as of December 28, 2019, which included \$205.7 million of non-cancellable IPAA commitments from customers where actual product selection and quantities of specific products or services are to be determined by customers at a later date.
-Contracted but unsatisfied performance obligations were approximately \$3.0 billion as of December 29, 2018, which included \$60.0 million of non-cancellable IPAA commitments from customers.
-As of December 28, 2019, Cadence expected to recognize approximately 55% of the revenue included in the contracted but unsatisfied performance obligations, excluding non-cancellable IPAA commitments, over the next 12 months and the remainder thereafter.
+Contracted but unsatisfied performance obligations were approximately \$3.9 billion as of January 2, 2021, which included \$133.6 million of non-cancellable IPAA commitments from customers where actual product selection and quantities of specific products or services are to be determined by customers at a later date.
+Contracted but unsatisfied performance obligations were approximately \$3.6 billion as of December 28, 2019, which included \$205.7 million of non-cancellable IPAA commitments from customers.
+As of January 2, 2021, Cadence expected to recognize approximately 55% of the contracted but unsatisfied performance obligations, excluding non-cancellable IPAA commitments, as revenue over the next 12 months and the remainder thereafter.

-Cadence recognized revenue of \$40.4 million during fiscal 2019, and \$34.3 million during fiscal 2018, from performance obligations satisfied in previous periods.
+Cadence recognized revenue of \$51.2 million, \$40.4 million and \$34.3 million during fiscal 2020, 2019 and 2018, respectively, from performance obligations satisfied in previous periods.
 These amounts represent royalties earned during the period and exclude contracts with nonrefundable prepaid royalties.
 Nonrefundable prepaid royalties are recognized upon delivery of the IP because Cadence's right to the consideration is not contingent upon customers' future shipments.